 In late winter, we start to plan with the community through town hall meetings, focus groups, or other strategies the Fellows devise.
 During the community planning process we focus on how to promote civic unity in the neighborhood.
 By late spring the group has defined the issue areas to concentrate on and has developed a set of goals and strategies.
 The Fellows and other community members develop a detailed plan for a project to achieve the goals, and find a community-based fiscal sponsor for the work.
-Once a project has been developed, the Koshland Program grants up to $75,000 to support the project.
+Once a project has been developed, the Koshland Program grants up to $75,000 each year, for the next four years, to support the project.

 Koshland staff work closely with each neighborhood group to evaluate each step of the process.
 Our comprehensive evaluation strategy has five main components:

 - annual written Fellow surveys about the Koshland process;

 - written surveys and focus groups with neighborhood residents about civic unity and neighborhood assets and issues;